 Here are just a few things to do in Helsinki, especially recommended by our Helsinki expert Virve Kataja.

 Better known as Rock Church, this dramatic dome-topped landmark has been excavated directly into solid rock.
 Completed in 1969, the centerpiece is the altar, which stands in a crevice dating back to the Ice Age.
 Visit before noon to see a fantastic light and shadow show as beams stream in, illuminating the walls.

 ‘Cafe Regatta on the seafront is famous for its fresh cinnamon buns and blueberry pie – and the building itself is wonderfully historic and characterful’ - Virve Kataja, Helsinki Tour Operator for Cunard.

 Visit the islands.
 There are some 330 of them (think sandy beaches, old Viking settlements and picnic hotspots) scattered far and wide across the surrounding waters.
 Pihlajasaari is popular with sunbathers during summer, while historic Suomenlinna, a fortress built in the 18th century and spread across six linked islands, provides a fascinating glimpse of the past.

 Meet the reindeer.
 Head to Nuuksio Reindeer Park to get up close to these hoofed creatures, which come from Inari, high up above the Arctic Circle in Lapland.
 You can even accompany them on a woodland walk.

 Wander through history.
-Take a trip to Porvoo, around 50km east of Helsinki.
-It’s the second oldest city in Finland and is famed for its quaint red shore houses, originally painted so to honour the arrival of King Gustav lll of Sweden’s visit in the late 18th century, when Finland was part of Sweden.
+Take a trip to Porvoo, around 30 miles east of Helsinki.
+It’s the second oldest city in Finland and is famed for its quaint red shore houses, originally painted so to honor the arrival of King Gustav lll of Sweden’s visit in the late 18th century, when Finland was part of Sweden.